run-ai/docs/docs/Researcher/best-practices/Saving-Deep-Learning-Checkpoints.md

 ### Save on Exit Signal

 If periodic checkpoints are not enough, you can use a _signal-hook_ provided by Run:AI (via Kubernetes).
-The hook is python code that is called before your job is suspended and allows you to save your checkpoints as well as other state data you may wish to store.
+The hook is python code that is called before your Job is suspended and allows you to save your checkpoints as well as other state data you may wish to store.

 ``` python
 import signal